GermyCode/companion-module-fm-emotimo/fm-emotimo-st4/companion/HELP.md

   * Reason: There were lots of actions and it could be confusing on which to use, also added tooltips that might help

 ### V1.1.0
-* If it disconnects dont keep piling up requests, so when it disconnects it doesnt flood the emotimo and stall it
+* If it disconnects, it doesnt keep piling up requests so it doesnt flood the emotimo and stall it on reconnect
 * removed G900 heartbeat keep-alive command as its not necessary

 ### V1.0.4